What Proof Of Income Is Needed For A Mortgage?

 - Payslips from the past three months or more.

 The lender will review your bank statements to see what the disposable income is each month.
-Expenditure such as socialising, buying clothes and other outgoings will be reviewed to determine how much you can afford to pay for your mortgage each month.
+Expenditures – this includes socialising, buying clothes and other outgoings – will be reviewed to determine how much you can afford to pay off your mortgage loan, each month.

 The mortgage lender will usually also ask for confirmation regarding: